-National Wildlife Refuge System is a designation given to a protected area that is part of the system of public lands and waters set aside and managed by the United States Fish and Wildlife Service.
+The National Wildlife Refuge System is a designation given to a protected area that is part of the system of public lands and waters.
 These lands set out to conserve America’s fish, wildlife, and plants.
-North Carolina is home to a number of state parks, scenic drives, and national parks but there are four National Wildlife Refuges that I truly love for their wildlife.
+North Carolina is home to a number of state parks, scenic drives, and national parks.
+And there are four National Wildlife Refuges that I truly love for their wildlife.

 The U.S. Fish and Wildlife Service is the government agency dedicated to the conservation, protection, and enhancement of fish, wildlife and plants, and their habitats through their management of our National Wildlife Refuges.
-The National Wildlife Refuge System Improvement Act of 1997 outlined the fundamental wildlife conservation mission of the Refuge System, described as ‘wildlife first’.
-Because of this mission, the wildlife refuges we have in the United States are one of the best places in the country to go birdwatching and see wildlife in their native habitats.
+The National Wildlife Refuge System Improvement Act of 1997 outlined the fundamental wildlife conservation mission.
+Because of this, wildlife refuges are one of the best places to go birdwatching and see wildlife in their native habitats.

 North Carolina Wildlife Refuges

 Across the state of North Carolina, there are State Parks, National Parks, and National Wildlife Refuges where the fauna and flora of the state really shine.
 I’ve always loved spending time outdoors.
 When I was a little girl, my grandfather would always take me to our public lands.
 I spent my summers camping in the Great Smoky Mountains National Park and my weekends exploring state parks.
 That love for wildlife and nature followed me into adulthood.

 Tim and I spend as much time outdoors as we can.
 Whether we are hiking or camping, we’ve set out to see as many of our public lands as possible.
 Here are my favorite National Wildlife Refuges in North Carolina for wildlife viewing.

 Alligator River National Wildlife Refuge